Triton-Robotics-Training/Week-1/week1.md

 ## Assignment

-Using this, have an led flicker, and be on for that percentage of time (Ex: at 0.3 it will be on 30% of the time, etc.).
+Using this, have an led flicker with a period of 2s, and be on for that percentage of time (Ex: at 0.3 it will be on 30% of the time, which is 0.6 seconds).